3DCoded/Happy-Hare/MMU-Calibration.md

 <br>

 ### ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Step 6.
 Calibrating individual gates

-APPLICABLE TO MMU's WITH VARIBLE PER_GATE ROTTION DISTANCE & ENCODER: **ERCF, Tradrack with Binky**
+Applicable to MMU's with varible per-gate rottion distance & encoder: **ERCF, Tradrack with Binky**

 This step allows for calibrating slight differences between gates and saves you from having to use `MMU_CALIBRATE_GEAR` on every gate.
 It isn't required (or useful) for designs that cannot have variation like the Tradrack MMU but is useful for designs like ERCF that can have variation of feed between gates.
 Even with ERCF this is optional because if not run, the gates will tune themselves as they are used automatically!
 That said it be beneficial to get this out of the way with a test piece of filament but doing it also: (i) removes the need to set the `autotune_rotation_distance` in `mmu_parameters.cfg`, (ii) is necessary if there is substantial variation between gates -- e.g. if BMG gears for different gates are sourced from different vendors.